-This timetable applies to all students enrolling at Burlington Royal Arts Academy for the Academic / Arts Focused Program.
+This timetable applies to a typical day for all students enrolling at Burlington Royal Arts Academy for the Academic / Arts Focused Program.
 Students will participate in 8 credit classes a school year (4 classes each semester).
 Academic credits in Math, English, Science, Social Studies, Language, and a wide variety of elective courses are offered.

 Many of our students will select 2 arts courses over the course of a school year and declare a ‘major’ arts focus.
 As our school continues to grow, we look forward to offering evening, weekend and summer credit courses for students.